Dominican Republic–Central America Free Trade Agreement: Ratification

 The agreement is a treaty under international law, but not under the U.S. Constitution because in the United States laws require majority approval in both houses, while treaties require two-thirds approval in the Senate only.
 Under U.S. law, CAFTA-DR is a congressional-executive agreement.

 The U.S. Senate approved the CAFTA-DR on June 30, 2005, by a vote of 54–45, and the U.S. House of Representatives approved the pact on July 28, 2005, by a vote of 217–215, with two representatives not voting.
 Controversy arose over this vote because it was held open 1 hour and 45 minutes longer than the normal 15 minutes in order to get some members to change their votes.
-For procedural reasons, the Senate took a second vote on CAFTA on July 28 and the pact garnered an additional vote from Sen. Joe Lieberman—who had been absent on June 30—in favor of the agreement.
+For procedural reasons, the Senate took a second vote on CAFTA on July 28 and the pact garnered an additional vote from Senator Joe Lieberman—who had been absent on June 30—in favor of the agreement.
 The implementing legislation became Public Law 109-053 when it was signed by President George W. Bush on August 2, 2005.

 The Dominican Republic, Costa Rica, El Salvador, Guatemala, Nicaragua, and Honduras have also approved the agreement.
 They are all the current members of CAFTA-DR.

 El Salvador became the first country to formally implement CAFTA, which went into effect on March 1, 2006, when the Organization of American States (OAS) received signed copies of the treaty.
 On April 1, 2006, Honduras and Nicaragua fully implemented the agreement.
 On May 18, 2006, the Congress of Guatemala ratified CAFTA-DR, which went into effect on July 1, 2006.
 The Dominican Republic implemented the agreement on March 1, 2007.
 In a referendum on October 7, 2007, Costa Rica narrowly backed the free trade agreement, with 51.6% voting "Yes"; the agreement took effect on January 1, 2009.